MicrosoftDocs/win32/desktop-src/direct3dhlsl/t3d-samplegrad-s-float-float-float-int-float-.md

 ---
-title: SampleGrad::SampleGrad(S,float,float,float,int,float) function
+title: SampleGrad::SampleGrad(S,float,float,float,int,float) function function for Texture3D
-description: Samples a texture, using a gradient to influence the way the sample location is calculated, with an optional value to clamp sample level-of-detail (LOD) values to. | SampleGrad::SampleGrad(S,float,float,float,int,float) function ms.assetid: F59D54F8-CC9E-47F8-97DD-735C70939C07
+description: Samples a texture, using a gradient to influence the way the sample location is calculated, with an optional value to clamp sample level-of-detail (LOD) values to.
+For Texture3D. ms.assetid: F59D54F8-CC9E-47F8-97DD-735C70939C07
 keywords:
 - SampleGrad function HLSL